NiryoRobotics/ned_ros/sphinx_doc/source/simulation.rst

       end effector state (immutable)

 | The simulation is a powerful tool allowing to test new programs directly on your computer
- which prevent to transfer new code on the robot.
+ which prevents to transfer new code on the robot.
 | It also helps for developing purpose → no need to transfer code, compile and restart the robot
  which is way slower than doing it on a desktop computer.

-Without physics - No Visualization
+Without physics - No visualization
 --------------------------------------

 This mode is mainly for simulation and tests purpose, bringing you in the closest state as possible to